mythaxis/mythaxis.github.io/content/issue-38/swans-will-be-swans.md

 He pretended to think about it.
 “Trade you the shirt for the panties.”

-I turned left so sharply you could have cut your fingers on it.
+I turned left so sharply you could have cut your finger on it.
 He didn’t follow, but he called down the block, “I think your nip’s hanging out!”

 I wouldn’t give him the satisfaction of checking.
 So I walked the extra block of my alternate route with fury boiling in my stomach, my jaw sore from clenching it too hard, and my shoulders stiff with irrational panic that the cutouts in Amanda’s black top might in fact show my tiny braless breasts.